flytbase/apidoc/source/includes/navigation/disarm.md

 This is a Websocket call for the API to disarm the FlytOS running device.
-Make sure you initialise the websocket using websocket initialisng API and and replace namespace with the namespace of the FlytOS running device before calling the API with websocket.
+Make sure you initialise the websocket using websocket initialisng API and replace namespace with the namespace of the FlytOS running device before calling the API with websocket.